omonk/vr-poc/README.md

-# visual-regression-demo
+# visual regression proof of concept

-Small proof of concept to demo a visual regression solution using `storybook-chrome-screenshot` and `reg-suit`
+Proof of concept to demo a visual regression solution using `storybook-chrome-screenshot` and `reg-suit` integrated into TeamCity with reg-suit github app

 ## What to do